 The hard drive means, a metallic disk spun by a motor making sectors of the disk pass under the head to read and write when move.
 The desktop system works on this principle of polarization whereas laptop HDDs are also not different.

-Expensive laptops like Notebook uses advanced power scheme to cut down the consumption and protect the drive against shocks and falls.
-As some laptops recognizing falling and put the head at a safe position before impact to save from loss.
+Expensive laptops like Notebook uses advanced power scheme to cut down consumption and protect the drive against shocks and falls.
+As some laptops recognize falling and put the head in a safe position before impact to save from loss.

-Factors that not permit using desktop HDD in the laptop
+Factors that do not permit using desktop HDD in the laptop

 You cannot install the HDD of the desktop on the laptop but can connect it to the laptop to recover data or transfer files.
 Through a special box (concerning the interface of the laptop) to connect by USB cable.
 The undermentioned few factors do not allow the desktop hard drive to be used for laptops: